-Mundial Montréal is proud to partner with the Conseil des arts de Montréal and its partner for the 8th Diversity in Music Award.
+Mundial Montréal is proud to partner again with the Conseil des arts de Montréal and its partner for the 9th Diversity in Music Award.

-The Diversity in Music Award has expanded!
-Serving to showcase the city’s wide variety of musical expressions, this year’s award will honour not one but 2 collectives, offering winners support for creation, production, recording and dissemination over a one-year period.
-And to better address the needs of artists and the reality of the arts community, the award now has 2 separate components:
+The Diversity in Music Award is to raise the profile of two collectives of professional artists whose practice reflects a diversity of artistic expressions and to offer support for creation, production, recording and dissemination, for a one-year period.
+To better address the needs of artists and the reality of the arts community, the award now has 2 separate components:

 - Exploration based on an established musical tradition

 - Creation based on new or emerging forms of music